gundpa45/Diary/README.md

 A simple, clean, and modern **Phone Diary** application built using the **MERN stack**.
 This app allows users to store and view contact details with a beautiful, card-based UI.

+**Still major part of app is still pending like id making ** problaly i will like to use the clerk for the authentification and control usesd

 ---

 ## 🚨 Important Notice (Open Source)